-The morning of our departure from Lorella Springs could not be more surprising.
-We had a big storm at night (it was the end of September), and then it rained for a few hours.
-Even when we woke up it was still showering.
+The morning of our departure from Lorella Springs was quite surprising.
+We had a big storm during the night (it was the end of September), and it rained for a few hours.
+When we woke up, it was still showering.

-In general, dirt roads in the outback after rain turns to mud and depending on the surface can be impassable.
+In general, dirt roads in the outback can turn into mud after rain, and depending on the surface, they can become impassable.

 We did not wait and packed all our equipment to drive back.
-The part from Lorella Springs to the intersection of Nathan River road was corrugated, but we did not have any problems in terms of being it to wet.
+The part from Lorella Springs to the intersection of Nathan River Road was corrugated, but we did not have any problems in terms of it being too wet.

-The real fun started on Nathan River Road, right in the middle way to the Heartbreak Hotel.
-The red dust on this road turned to some sticky clay making driving very difficult.
+The real challenge started on Nathan River Road, right in the middle of the way to the Heartbreak Hotel.
+The red dust on this road turned into sticky clay, making driving very difficult.

-It was twice I almost slid off the road and only with some calm maneuvering I was able to bump back on my track.
+It was twice that I almost slid off the road, but with some maneuvering, I was able to get back on track.

-Others did not have so much luck.
-There was an unfortunate trailer driver, who got really stuck as the tonnage he towed was too much for this slippery road.
+Unfortunately, not everyone was as lucky.
+One driver towing a trailer got really stuck as the weight they were towing was too much for the slippery road.

 If you feel your car is leaning left or right considerably, stop and check if there is no clay inside the rims.

-Heartbreak Hotel is a great stop for any camper in this remote area and for us, it was the perfect time to get some breakfast.
+Heartbreak Hotel is a great stop for any camper in this remote area, and for us, it was the perfect place to grab some breakfast.

-The hotel is located at the intersection of Carpentaria Highway and Tablelands Highway.
-Any tourists who drive from the south to Darwin (left turn) or Borroloola (right turn) will pass the Heartbreak Hotel on the left.
+The hotel is situated at the intersection of the Carpentaria Highway and Tablelands Highway.
+Any tourists driving from the south towards Darwin (left turn) or Borroloola (right turn) will pass the Heartbreak Hotel on the left-hand side.

-The caravan park is pet friendly with 20 powered and unpowered sites and many rooms.
-They offer breakfast and hot meals.
+The caravan park is pet-friendly, with 20 powered and unpowered sites, and a number of rooms available.
+They offer breakfast and hot meals for guests.

-While Kasha and Nell were ordering breakfast I was removing the rest of the clay from the rims.
+While Kasha and Nell were ordering breakfast, I was busy removing the rest of the clay from the rims.
 At least someone did a good job!

 On the way to Barkly Roadhouse